 - Skin changes – about 3 out of 10 people (30%) have a rash or red, dry, itchy skin

-- Feeling sick and being sick happen in about 1 in 4 people (25%) but this is usually well controlled with anti sickness medicines
+- Feeling sick and being sick happen in about 1 in 4 people (25%).
+This is usually well controlled with anti sickness medicines

-- Tiredness (fatigue) affects 1 out of 4 people (25%) during and after treatment – most people find their energy levels are back to normal a few months after treatment ends
+- Tiredness and weakness (fatigue) affects 1 out of 4 people (25%) during and after treatment.
+Most people find their energy levels are back to normal a few months after treatment ends

-- Some people develop soreness, redness and peeling on the palms of the hands and soles of the feet (palmar-plantar syndrome), which may cause tingling, numbness, pain and dryness
+- Some people develop soreness, redness and peeling on the palms of the hands and soles of the feet (hand-foot syndrome).
+This may cause tingling, numbness, pain and dryness

 - Loss of appetite